Xemptuous/sqlua.nvim/README.md

 Upon executing a query, the results will be shown in a results buffer.

-The DB used will be highlighted and set to the "active" DB.
-Using the `activate_db` keybind will change which DB is considered the active one for each query.

-Note, template DDL statements do not need to set the active DB; i.e., they will always be run based on the parent table, schema, and database.
+Note: template DDL statements do not need to set the active DB; i.e., they will always be run based on the parent table, schema, and database.

 ### Saved Files